myubi/the-crossing-board/posts/june-s-ice-lollies.md

 Hi all!

-I have spent the last few hours making my very own versions of the delicious lemon and orange ice lollies I enjoyed on the beach the other day.
+You must be here as you have read my letter in the July edition of The Crossing Board fanzine.
+If you haven't, you can [buy your own copy here!](https://shop.thecrossingboard.com/) I have spent the last few hours making my very own versions of the delicious lemon and orange ice lollies I enjoyed on the beach the other day.
 I couldn’t leave it up to chance to have them again!

 The recipes are really easy to follow and make the most refreshing and fruity ice lollies I have ever tasted.
 And even better, they are made with real fruit!
 The perfect treat on a summer's day.